Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: INTRODUCTION

+Existing generalizable 6D pose tracking methods face challenges in in-hand manipulation scenarios.
+Compared with scenes without robot manipulation, visual sensing of the in-hand object become more distorted and less informative due to in-hand occlusions, which could impede existing methods that heavily rely on only visual signals like RGB-D images.
+As a remedy, tactile sensing could be integrated into the tracking process.
+By equipping the robot hand with tactile sensors such as GelSight\cite{yuan2017gelsight}, we can capture high-quality geometric and motion signals from contact areas.
+Such information from tactile sensing can complement the noisy visual sensing caused by occlusions, meanwhile combining with the rapid advancement of tactile sensor technologies\cite{yuan2017gelsight, gelslim, digit, omnitact}, making the integration feasible and promising.
+Moreover, precise tactile sensing captures accurate motions for object contact regions, providing strong clues for understanding object pose changes.

-Therefore, we propose \model to enhance generalizable 6D pose tracking of an in-hand object with tactile sensing.
-Specifically, we first extract kinematic cues from tactile sensors.
-Vision-based tactile sensors such as GelSight~\cite{yuan2017gelsight} can measure the contact points' velocities, providing kinematic cues.
-We could therefore estimate kinematic state of the object, which indicates pose changes.
-Then we integrate the kinematic cues with a generalizable visual pose tracker through a geometric-kinematic optimization strategy.
-Our method can be easily plugged into various state-of-the-art generalizable 6D pose trackers, including template-based (introduced in Section \ref{sec:5.2}), regression-based\cite{weng2021captra}, and keypoint-based\cite{wen2021bundletrack} methods.
+Therefore, we propose \model, a general framework for enhancing generalizable 6D pose tracking of an in-hand object with tactile sensing.
+First, from tactile sensing alone, \model learns tactile kinematic cues that indicate the kinematic states of the object.
+Combining with visual sensing, \model then integrates object kinematic states with existing generalizable visual pose trackers through a geometric-kinematic optimization strategy. \model can be easily plugged into various generalizable pose trackers, including template-based (introduced in Section \ref{sec:5.2}), regression-based\cite{weng2021captra}, and keypoint-based\cite{wen2021bundletrack} approaches.

-To examine the effectiveness of \model, we curate synthetic and real datasets on our own due to the lack of large-scale datasets supporting the research of generalizable visual-tactile in-hand object pose tracking.
-We build up a synthetic dataset consisting of seven object categories with large in-hand shape and motion variations.
-Furthermore, we contribute a real visual-tactile in-hand object pose tracking dataset consisting of 200 trajectories covering 17 instances from 5 object categories with careful per-frame object pose annotations.
+To evaluate \model, we curate synthetic and real-world datasets due to the lack of datasets supporting generalizable visual-tactile in-hand object pose tracking research.
+Since existing datasets\cite{dikhale2022visuotactile,tu2023posefusion} only serve for single-frame object pose estimation with a small data scale, we collect a large-scale synthetic object pose tracking dataset with large in-hand motion variations to test \model widely in various situations.
+Furthermore, to examine \model in real scenarios, we contribute a real-world visual-tactile in-hand object pose tracking dataset including 200 trajectories covering 17 instances from 5 object categories with careful per-frame object pose annotations.
 Experiments demonstrate that \model consistently improves the performances of different generalizable visual pose trackers in both synthetic and real scenarios.
-Compared with the state-of-the-art 6D pose tracker BundleTrack\cite{wen2021bundletrack} on our real evaluation set, \model achieves 35.9$\%$ decrease on mean rotation error and 25$\%$ decrease on mean translation error.
+Compared to a state-of-the-art generalizable pose tracker BundleTrack\cite{wen2021bundletrack} on our real evaluation set, \model achieves 30.9$\%$ and 21.4$\%$ decreases in the average rotation and translation errors, respectively.